Just discovered today I am expecting Twins so there will be 12 of us then. Husband is suffering from shock.

 Though, I practically live at my Granny and Grandnana's house (I'm there nearly everyday), so, that's...
 5?
 Or 8?
 But, it's...
 4 people in my Grandnana's house.
 So...
 12?
 And then there's the dog at my place and the dog at theirs...
 Which makes it 13?
 Or 15?

 For most of the time in the past...oh, 15 years, almost...There've been six of us.
 Me, my housemate, my two kids, and my housemate's two kids.
 So, basically, two women and two sets of boy/girl "twins."
 My housemate and I both had a boy and then a girl.
 My son's a few months older than hers, her daughter is a few months older than mine, and we all started living together when my daughter was seven months old...and she just turned 15 on the 9th of this month.
 For a little while, we had an extra person because my son got married this past December and he and his new wife lived here until he went off to the Army in April.
 So, those two are in Missouri at the moment, the poor things, while my son goes through basic training.
 If all goes well with that, he's hoping to get into Ranger school.
 In the meantime, we're down to five now.
 People, that is.
 Let's not talk about the pets/livestock.

 So I'm taking another stab at documenting a neighborhood.
 This one stars Benjamin Long.
 Pathetic attempts at humor can be found here.

 I caved and made myself a Simblr.
 Woe is me.
-But hey!
-There's already stuff there that isn't here at MTS. :)
+There are downloads available there that aren't here on MTS because I'm lazy that way.

 Bah, just me right now, and sometimes it's too much people, lol.
 We've been 3 plus two cats for alot of years before.
 I came close to get married twice in the last 10 years, but things broke down at the last minute both times.
 I think I was not ready.